 - Prepare a list of questions about the college.
 These can be anything from basic factual questions (as long as they aren’t things you could answer with some basic research) to more subjective topics, such as the atmosphere or overall experience at the university.

 During Your Visit

 - Take a guided campus tour (often by a current student) and attend an information session about the college.
 These are standard activities that the admissions office will help you set up when you contact them in advance.

 - Talk to everyone!
 Professors, staff, undergraduate and graduate students… chat with anyone you can.
-How people in general react to you will give you a great sense for the campus’s overall atmosphere.
+How people in general react to you will give you a great sense of the campus’s overall atmosphere.
 Are people friendly?
 Approachable?
 Happy to help?
 It also gives you a chance to ask those questions you prepared!

 - Accept any other activity offers the admissions office presents.
-You’ll probably be able to attend a class, for example — and you’re well within reason to ask if this could be one within the major you plan to declare, if you know what that is.
+You’ll probably be able to attend a class, for example — and you’re well within reason to ask if this could be one within the major you plan to declare if you know what that is.
 (The college may not be able to accommodate this request, but it’s definitely worth asking.)
 They might also give you the chance to spend a night in a dorm, which will give you great insight into real, day-to-day life at the university.

 - Explore independently.
-If the school has a dining hall that’s open to the public, go there during lunch time to check out not only the food, but also the student body.
+If the school has a dining hall that’s open to the public, go there during lunchtime to check out not only the food but also the student body.
 Wander the aisles at the campus bookstore, browsing the textbooks on the shelves.
 Read the college newspaper.
 Stop by the office hours of a professor in a department you’re considering.

 - Check out any other part of the campus that’s particularly important to you.
 If you’re into sports, go to the health center and check out the stadium.
 If you’re planning to major in music, take a look at the practice rooms.
 Remember that the school needs to be a good fit for you, so check out how it measures up in the aspects that matter to you.